 Legislación y políticas de la UE

-Urban focussed regulation such as Urban Vehicle Access Regulations (UVAR), attempts to address these issues in cities.
+Urban focused regulation such as Urban Vehicle Access Regulations (UVAR), attempts to address these issues in cities.

 There are a number of European actions to support sustainable urban mobility: